commercialhaskell/stack/doc/commands/ls_command.md

       │ │ │ │   └── rts 1.0.2
       │ │ │ ├─┬ ghc-prim 0.8.0
     ~~~

-The `--separator` option, with the `text` or `tree` subcommand, specifies the
-separator between the package name and its version.
-The default is a space
-character.

-Set the `--license` flag, after the `text` or `tree` subcommand, to replace each
-package's version with its licence.
-(Consistent with the Cabal package
-description format specification, only the American English spelling (license)
-is accepted.)

-The `--filter` option, with the `text` subcommand, specifies an item to be
-filtered out from the results, if present.
-An item can be `$locals` (for all
-project packages) or a package name.
-It can be specified multiple times.

-!!! note

-    The special value `$locals` will need to be enclosed with single quotes to
-    distinguish it from a shell variable.

-Set the `--no-external` flag to exclude external dependencies.

-Set the `--no-include-base` flag to exclude dependencies on the `base` package.

-The `--depth` option limits the depth of dependency resolution.

-The `--prune <packages>` option prunes the specified packages and their
-dependencies from the tree of packages used to generate the output, where
-`<packages>` is a comma separated list of package names.

-The `--flag` option allows Cabal flags to be specified.

-Pass the `--test` flag to consider the dependencies of test suite components.

-Pass the `--bench` flag to consider the dependencies of benchmark components.

-Pass the `--global-hints` flag to use a hints file for global packages.
-The
-command then does not require an installed GHC.

 ## The `stack ls globals` command